 - Contact your insurance provider immediately.
 Your insurance company may have to be pressured into living up to its obligations to provide you with the full compensation guaranteed in your policy.
 Insurance companies have experienced claims representatives and attorneys representing its interests.
 You should too.

 - Contact an attorney.
 Call our law firm immediately.
 Valuable evidence can be lost and compensation jeopardized if you fail to act promptly.
 An experienced attorney can help to get you the compensation you are entitled to.

-Call an auto accident attorney at Bowers & Fawcett immediately
+Call an auto accident attorney at Bowers Fawcett & Hurst, LLC immediately

 Don’t wait to take action after a car crash causes injury to you or a loved one.
 Work with the experienced auto accident lawyers at Bowers Fawcett & Hurst, LLC by calling 724-266-0290 or contacting us online.
 We offer free initial consultations and offer our personal injury services on a contingency fee basis, so you pay no attorney fees unless you obtain recovery.
 Our office is located just off State Rte.
 65, about 20 minutes from downtown Pittsburgh.